-In order to request an early check in, late departure, or winter break occupancy, please read the provisions and fill out the form located below.
+In order to request an early check in, late departure, or winter break occupancy, please read the provisions and fill out the request form on the myHousing Portal.

-This form must be received by Housing and Residence Life by 4:30pm on November 10th for Fall Quarter, March 1st for Winter Quarter, June 1st for Spring Quarter, and July 1st for Summer Quarter.
+This form must be filled out by the specified date shown on the Important Dates page.
+The Early Arrival Request is due on August 1st for Fall Quarter, November 9th for Winter Quarter, and March 4th for Spring Quarter.
+Late departure requests are due by November 9th for Fall Quarter, March 4th for Winter Quarter, and May 19th for Spring Quarter.
+Winter Break Occupancy Requests are also due on November 9th.
 If this form is received after the deadline and approved, a $25.00 late processing fee will be assessed.

 Early arrival, late departure, and winter break housing is a privilege, not a right.
 Housing and Residence Life reserves the right to refuse these requests for any reason.